Back to blog

 • application documents

-Step 8: Arrange health insurance
+Step 8: Take out health insurance

 Health insurance is mandatory for all students in Germany.